-We strongly encourage you to partner with a particle physicist (mentor) at a university or lab to conduct a masterclass for your students.
-The masterclass institute itself is usually one day in length, and often takes place at the university or lab where the mentor is based.
-The most successful masterclasses involve advanced planning among the teachers and mentors involved, and include an orientation in which the teachers and mentors become familiar with the masterclass process, structures, data analysis, and classroom preparation expectations that allow students to maximize the masterclass experience.
+We encourage you to partner with a particle physicist (mentor) at a university or lab in order to conduct a masterclass for your students.
+The masterclass institute itself is usually one day in length and often takes place at the university or lab where the mentor is based.
+The most successful masterclasses involve advanced planning among the teachers and mentors involved, and include an orientation in which teachers and mentors become familiar with the masterclass process, structures, data analysis, and classroom preparation expectations that allow students to maximize their masterclass experience.

-You will find implementation details in the QuarkNet Masterclass Library; see above.
-We strongly encourage you to use the Classroom Preparation and ATLAS sections of the Library.
-The ATLAS Guide for Tutors/Mentors linked in the ATLAS section of the Library helps you understand the mechanics of the ATLAS masterclass.
+Implementation details can be found in the QuarkNet Masterclass Library; see above.
+We encourage you to use the Classroom Preparation and CMS sections of the Library.
+CMS Masterclass Documentation is included in the CMS section of the Library and helps you understand the mechanics of the CMS masterclass.